 This is a great insight.
 Lost people do not hear God’s voice, they do not “see” God, they don’t have His word in them because they “do not believe the one he sent”!
 This exposes the sad state of those who try to find God without coming to Him through Jesus, who stated clearly (John 14:6): “I am the way and the truth and the life.
 No one comes to the Father except through me.”
 Just believing in God does not get a person saved.
 Even the demons believe in God, yet they tremble in fear at their pending judgment and doom (James 2:19).
 It is not mere intellectual consent to God's existence that brings salvation.
 It is “repentance toward God and faith in our Lord Jesus Christ” (Acts 20:21, NASB) that brings us the new birth and entrance into the born-again family of God.

 Introduce people directly to Jesus.
-He will enable them to hear, to see, to believe the things of God.
+He will enable them to hear and see and believe the things of God and to know God the Father as perfectly manifested in His Son, the Lord Jesus Christ.
 Jesus must be the central theme of our preaching, our teaching, our witnessing.
 Through the baptism with the Holy Spirit He empowers His disciples to accomplish this: “…you will be baptized with the Holy Spirit … [8, KJV] ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth” (Acts 1:5,8).
 We today, in that same Holy Spirit power, can continue taking the Gospel of Jesus Christ to the ends of the earth.
 And through Him multitudes can be saved, become children of God the Father (John 1:12), and face the blessed future of spending eternity with Him in resurrected, glorified, immortal bodies.

 A final reminder: You and I and everyone who will ever experience New Testament salvation will come to God through Jesus.
 He is the Way, the only Way (John 14:6).